HL7/davinci-ra/input/pagecontent/index.md

 This Guide is divided into several pages which are listed at the top of each page in the menu bar:

 - [Home]\: The home page provides the summary and background information for the FHIR Risk Adjustment FHIR IG.

-- [Risk Adjustment]\: The risk adjustment page describes business underpinning of the Risk Adjustment MeasureReport.
+It also describes business underpinning of the Risk Adjustment MeasureReport.

 - [Guidance]\: The guidance page provides guidance on the resource profiles and operation defined in this implementation guide.